 Geographically located at the tripod of three provinces, Rahim Yar Khan is linked by road, rail and airways with rest of the country.
-State of the art international airport of RYK (Shaikh Zayed International Airport) serves as a strategic link of city with national and international markets.
-Availability of decent facilities of road travel, rail network and goods transport & logistic network adds importance of this city in communication.
+State of the art international airport of RYK (Shaikh Zayed International Airport) serves as a strategic link of the city with national and international markets.
+Availability of decent facilities for road travel, rail network and goods transport & logistic network adds the importance of this city in communication.

 About 170 km from RYK and in eastern outskirts of Ahmed Pur East, is a worth visiting tourist point, Derawar Fort.
 This historic fort was built by Rai Jajja Bhatti, a Rajput ruler of the Bhatti clan in the 9th century AD as a tribute to Rawal Deoraj Bhatti, a Rajput sovereign king of the Jaisalmer and Bahawalpur areas who had his capital at Lodhruva.
-The fort was initially known as Dera Rawal, and later referred to as Dera Rawar.
+The fort was initially known as Dera Rawal and later referred to as Dera Rawar.
 In the 18th century, it was taken over by Muslim Nawabs of Bahawalpur from the Shahotra tribe and was later renovated by Abbasi rulers.

 Located in the village of Bhong, 18 km from Sadiqabad Tehsil and 50 km from Rahim Yar Khan District, The Bhong Mosque is well known for its exquisite design and architectural beauty with gold leaves carved for the intricate decorative patterns and the stylish calligraphic work.
 It was designed and constructed over a period of nearly 50 years (1932–1982) and won the Aga Khan Award for Architecture in 1986.
 This is a worth seeing point, easily accessible from Sadiqabad with decent road leading towards Bhong.